kunitoki/LuaBridge3/Manual.md

 /// Return the lua_type.
 int type () const;

+/// Indicate whether it is a nil reference. bool isNil () const;

+/// Indicate whether it is a reference to a boolean. bool isBool () const;

+/// Indicate whether it is a reference to a number. bool isNumber () const;

+/// Indicate whether it is a reference to a string. bool isString () const;

+/// Indicate whether it is a reference to a table. bool isTable () const;

+/// Indicate whether it is a reference to a function. bool isFunction () const;

+/// Indicate whether it is a reference to a full userdata. bool isUserdata () const;

+/// Indicate whether it is a reference to a light userdata. bool isLightUserdata () const;

+/// Indicate whether it is a reference to a Lua thread. bool isThread () const;

+/// Indicate whether it is a callable, can be either a lua function or an object with the __call metamethod. bool isCallable () const;

 /// Perform implicit type conversion. template <class T>
 operator T () const;